mozilla-services/screenshots/README.md

 The server will automatically setup the tables in your database, and keep them up to date over time (using [pg-patcher](https://github.com/chilts/pg-patcher/)).

+If you have growl and growlnotify installed on Mac OS X, you will get growl notifications when the build has started and completed for the server and the add-on.

 We apologize but we have no story for development on Windows.

 #### Add-on auto-reloading